davechallis/ocypod/docs/internals.md

 # Internal design

 The focus of this server was to handle a common way for multiple languages/services to deal with background jobs in a common way, especially for dealing with jobs that may take hours/days to run.

 Designing for the very high throughput low-latency use case (e.g. tens of thousands of workers, millions of jobs per day) was not a focus for this project, there are plenty of good systems out there which deal with that very well.

 Ocypod makes heavy use of [Redis transactions](https://redis.io/topics/transactions), in order to allow clients/workers to modify jobs as they are in progress, while ensuring the integrity of the system.

-The `ocypod-server` itself is stateless, so there should theoretically be no issues with running multiple instances of the server with the same Redis instance as a backend.
+The `ocypod-server` itself is stateless, so there should be no issues with running multiple instances of the server with the same Redis instance as a backend.

 Internally, several Redis data structures are used: